SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

 ## Summary

-You have activated an API in the S/4 on-premise system and created a user with the necessary roles for CRUD operations of Business Partner data and to access the API_BUSINESS_PARTNER_SRV oData service.
+You have activated an API in the S/4 on-premise system and created a user with the necessary roles for CRUD operations of Business Partner data and to access the API_BUSINESS_PARTNER_SRV OData service.

 ***Hint:** the simplest way for adding additional users with the same roles is just to copy this user profile in the SU01 transaction*